 You should also promote a team that values mutual sharing, cooperation, and social rewards.
 This can be done by making sure your team has access to cloud storage.
 However, make sure you monitor cloud metrics to make sure you have enough storage for your company.

+The first step is identifying your current work environment.
 What are your employees’ thoughts on the work environment?
 Is it too lax or too strict?
 Would they describe it as a healthy working environment or a toxic one?
-If you do have a toxic environment, you must implement a culture change in your company.
-The first step is identifying your current work environment.
-This section will compare what a healthy work environment looks like with what a toxic work environment looks like.

 Toxic Work Environments